-- 7.2.1 Protecting children from maltreatment. - 7.2.2 Preventing impairment of children's mental and physical health or development. - 7.2.3 Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - 7.2.4 Taking action to enable all children to have the best outcomes - 7.2.5 Keeping Children Safe in Education 2023 page 6
+- 7.2.1 Providing help and support to meet the needs of children as soon as problems emerge - 7.2.2 Protecting children from maltreatment, whether that is within or outside the home including online. - 7.2.3 Preventing impairment of children's mental and physical health or development. - 7.2.4 Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - 7.2.5 Taking action to enable all children to have the best outcomes - 7.2.6 Keeping Children Safe in Education 2024 page 7